-As discussed in Note 1 to the financial statements, Orthopaedic Research and Education Foundation adopted the Financial accounting Standards Board's Accounting Standards update ("ASU") 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities as of and for the year ended June 30, 2019.
-The requirements of the ASU have been applied retrospectively to all periods presented.
+As discussed in Note 1 to the financial statements, Orthopaedic Research and Education Foundation adopted the Financial Accounting Standards Board's Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, collectively "ASC 606" and ("ASU") No. 2018-08 Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 605) as of and for the year ended June 30, 2020.
 Our opinion is not modified with respect to this matter.